Source Pinterest

 3. Basic Suit Sets

-These include smart, yet casual suits that you'll need for day to day life.
+These include smart, yet casual suits that you'll need for day-to-day life.
 Every newlywed like to dress up in the finest clothes after her wedding, so having a few casual yet elegant suits at hand is always good.
-Plus, these suits only sound like they're basic, but can be worn for a day out, or to the office, or a general visit to the market.
+Plus, these suits only sound like they're basic, but can be worn for a day out, to the office, or a general visit to the market.
 We suggest you carry about 5-6 basic suits that come with pants, palazzos, churidars and skirts.

 4. Heavy Suit Sets